Bill Clinton slams Trump as selfish, vengeful and old in DNC speech

 Clinton’s speech, according to reports, was rewritten after he saw the first day of the convention.
 Some noticed on Wednesday that he read it off paper, instead of from the teleprompter.

-He also delivered perhaps the most somber moment of the night, a recognition of his place in the background of the party’s future which Joe Biden had only brushed at during his own “passing the torch” remarks, spoken to the crowd late Monday evening, pushed out of primetime by younger speakers.
+He also delivered perhaps the most somber moment of the night, a recognition of his place in the background of the party’s future which Joe Biden had only brushed at during his own “passing the torch” remarks on Monday night, pushed out of primetime by younger speakers.

 “I have no idea how many more of these I'll be able to come to,” said Clinton, noting that he had started coming to conventions in “1976 – no, 1972.”